luontola/tdd-mooc/data/exercises.md

 In this course, 99% of the learning happens when doing the exercises.
 The prose chapters are there for support and to move things from "unknown unknowns" to "known unknowns".[¹](https://en.wikipedia.org/wiki/There_are_known_knowns)

 Below is the suggested order of reading the chapters and doing the exercises.
-You may use the checkboxes to keep track of your progress.
+You may use the checkboxes to keep track of your progress; they are saved only in your browser's local storage.

 <exercise-schedule>
 </exercise-schedule>